ebelchio12/wirecell-clustering/README.md

 ## Goal of the tool

-Have a tool to evaluate the performance of WireCell clustering algorithm.
+A tool for evaluating the performance of WireCell clustering algorithm.
 Make a full chain of event generation, wirecell simulation, wirecell signal processing, wirecell imaging and wirecell clustering.
 Evaluate the performance of the clustering algorithm based on two metrics: charge-weighted efficiency and purity.

 ## Files list